-It has always been our dream to have certain stories told in video games rather than other forms, but as none of the team at Zuperbuu Works have the skills to program, such a thing will remain just a dream.
+It has always been my dream to have certain stories told in video games rather than other forms, but as none at Zuperbuu Works have the skills to program, such a thing will remain just a dream.

 I want to make an adaptation of a ZuW story.
 Would you allow this?